 Either way, now that it's in writing it's time to sit back and reflect.

 What were the key themes you hoped an employee would write about?
 Do they match the experience your employees are currently having at work?

 If so, great!

 If not, that's still great!

-It means you've got new clarity on what you want and have identified the gap.
-Knowing this puts you WAY ahead of the pack and allows you to start working towards creating the type of experience your employees are thrilled to have.
+It means you've got new clarity on what you want, and have identified the gap.
+Mapping the employee experience puts you WAY ahead of the pack and allows you to start working toward that ideal experience.

 To happier employees,

 Are you as obsessed with company culture as we are?

 Get Want to Work There weekly: Subscribe to the newsletter.